 There are a number of standard frameworks used for stakeholder mapping:

 We cover these frameworks and methods in detail in our blog on stakeholder mapping.
+But you can also preview many of these below:

 At Simply Stakeholders, we take a multi-dimensional approach to stakeholder mapping inside our stakeholder software.